World War III in popular culture: 1950s

 In The Day the Earth Stood Still (1951), a flying saucer lands on the National Mall in Washington, DC, and is surrounded by troops and tanks.
 The alien Klaatu delivers an ultimatum that the Earth must learn to live in peace, or it will be destroyed.
-The War of the Worlds (1953) has a montage sequence of the countries of Earth joining to fight the Martian invaders.
-The montage conspicuously omits the Soviet Union and so implies that the aliens are a metaphor for communists.
+The War of the Worlds (1953) has a montage sequence of the countries of Earth joining to fight the Martian invaders, a metaphor for the dangers of nuclear war.
 The most elaborate science fiction films in the 1950s were This Island Earth (1955) and Forbidden Planet (1956).
 In the climax of both films, the characters witness the explosion of alien planets, which implies Earth's possible fate.
 The World, the Flesh and the Devil (1959) is also in the science fiction genre.
 In it, a man, a woman, and a bigot (the devil) roam New York City after a nuclear war.
 Only those three characters appear in the film.
 Also released in 1959 was On the Beach, directed by Stanley Kramer and starring Ava Gardner, Gregory Peck and Fred Astaire.
 Based on the eponymous novel by Nevil Shute, the film deals with the citizens of Australia as they await radioactive fallout from a catastrophic nuclear war in the Northern Hemisphere.
 The French author Stefan Wul's 1957 novel Niourk provided a portrait of New York after World War III.
 The 1959 novel Alas, Babylon depicted the effects of nuclear war on a small town in Florida; a television adaptation was broadcast in 1960.

 Nineteen Eighty-Four, George Orwell's dystopian 1949 novel about life after a third World War, rose to cultural prominence in the 1950s.
 In it, the world has endured a massive atomic war and is politically divided into three totalitarian superstates, which are intentionally locked into a perpetual military stalemate and use the never-ending warfare to subjugate their respective populations.

-Anxiety created by Japanese-produced media also facilitated the fear of nuclear threat that American's were experiencing.
+Anxiety created by Japanese-produced media also facilitated the fear of nuclear threat that Americans were experiencing.
 Movies such as Godzilla (1954) and I Live in Fear (1955), which later became popular Japanese films within the United States, were heavily inspired by the fear and destruction created by the Hiroshima and Nagasaki Bombings, giving Americans critical insight over the consequences of using such weapons, as well as ideas about what might happen in the event of a nuclear exchange with the increasing production of Hydrogen Bombs by both the United States and the Soviet Union.